 Learning how to meal prep can be a game changer in feeding your family.
 Yes, it requires some upfront time and effort, but the payoff on busy weeknights is huge.
-Here’s why…
+With a little prep and a few hours of lead time, you’ll have a simpler, more organized week.
+Here’s why and here’s how…

 It’s easier and faster to get a healthy meal on the table, which means that you’re way more likely to serve up a healthy meal AND your whole family is more likely to eat better.
 And you can decide what and how much to do according to what makes the most sense for your own family.
 Win, win!